Amid Confusion About Reopening, An Expert Explains How To Assess COVID-19 Risk

 On why we need more data to understand the transmission exposure time

 One of the projects that we're working on right now with a group of international experts is really attempting to measure the exposure that someone likely will have in a public setting, meaning exposure in terms of time and dose.
-I think people often think of transmission with this virus almost like tag: I get close to somebody who's infected, "Tag!
+I think people often think of transmission with this virus almost like tag: I get close to somebody who's infected — "Tag!
 You're now it."
 It's not at all.
-It is time-related.
+It is time related.
 We're working on this, and it may be that you need many minutes to be in an environment where this virus is in the air and you need to inhale it in, and the amount of breathing that you do at a certain level before you get infected, it's not just a yes or no. It's a threshold.
 So one of the things we're trying to do over the course of the next month is put out a series of documents that will actually give people just that kind of quantification you're asking for: If I open a car window, do I reduce my risk by fivefold?
 Tenfold?
 What is my risk at that point?
 What's my risk if I'm with 50 people versus 10 people?
 What are the chances of me actually coming in contact with the virus?
 We need this information badly.
 And this is one area where I wish the federal government had done much more to help supply that.
 In past public health situations, they did do that.
 And unfortunately, we're not seeing that with the same level of assistance right now as we have in the past.

 On why he wouldn't recommend getting an antibody test

-What we have largely is the wild, wild west of testing.
+What we have largely is the Wild, Wild West of testing.
 The FDA has, I think, done a miserable job of overseeing the regulation and the authorization of antibody tests.
 Today, there's over 100 [tests] in the United States where somebody has just filed with the FDA that they are going to offer this, and that's all they had to do to be able to do it.
 We have seen a number of these tests that provide very, very poor results. ...
 If I were to test a large segment of the population today, half of all the test results that came back positive would actually be false positive — meaning they didn't really have the antibody. ...
 I would not use it at this point as a way of telling an individual patient that they did or didn't have COVID.
 The final piece is, of course, we don't know what antibody really means in terms of your own protection.
 We're worried that we're gonna start seeing people take different approaches to how they protect themselves if they think they're antibody positive.

 Amy Salit and Joel Wolfram produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper, Meghan Sullivan and Carmel Wroth adapted it for the Web.